 Peach Yogurt Popsicle

-When the yogurt is soft-frozen from the ice cream maker, spoon it into molds, freeze 30 minutes, insert sticks and then freeze until firm.
+When the yogurt is soft-frozen from the ice cream maker, spoon it into moulds, freeze 30 minutes, insert sticks and then freeze until firm.
 Frozen yogurt pops made with fresh fruit taste great and are nutritious, too.
 Younger kids will love finding a hidden small whole blueberry or raspberry.
 Outsmart picky children by turning eating this healthy treat into a find-the-hidden-berry game.

 Peach Yogurt Smoothie